 - Hydropower is the most used renewable energy resource in the US.
 It currently produces approximately 7% of the country’s electricity.

 - Adjust your household behavior.
 Try turning off the lights when leaving a room, unplugging electronics when not in use, and washing your clothes on the warm or cold setting.

 - Turn down the heat on your water heater.
-Water heaters are typically set at 140 degrees but can be turned to 120 degrees to preserve energy.
-If every household turned them down 20 degrees – we can prevent more than 45 million tons of CO2 from entering the atmosphere.
+Water heaters are typically set at 140 degrees but can be turned down to 120 degrees to preserve energy.
+If every household turns them down 20 degrees – we can prevent more than 45 million tons of CO2 emissions from entering the atmosphere.

 - Turn off the drying function on your dishwasher.
 Not using this setting saves 20% of the energy used in a typical wash cycle.

 - Replace your light bulbs.
 Halogen bulbs, compact fluorescent lights, and LEDs use 25-80% less electricity depending on the product – and last longer than traditional bulbs.